ZhonghaoJiang/CoSIL/README.md

-# CoSIL: LLM-Driven Code Repository Graph Searching for Issue Localization
+# CoSIL: Software Issue Localization via LLM-Driven Code Repository Graph Searching

 This technique was firstly used by CodeFuse-AAIS submitted on Jan 2025 on [SWE-bench](https://github.com/swe-bench/SWE-bench.git).
 See [here](https://github.com/ZhonghaoJiang/AAIS) for more details.